 Build a cache for hosted tiles

-You can choose to build a cache on your tiles automatically when publishing, or build the cache manually after publishing.
+You can build a cache on your tiles automatically when publishing, or build the cache manually after publishing.
 When you first start publishing, it is easier to build the cache automatically.
 Your tiles are created for you by your hosting server.
-You don't have to take any further action other than optionally monitoring the cache progress.
+You don't have to take further action other than optionally monitoring the cache progress.